team-earth/data/kansas-city-violence-prevention/README.md

 > **Future Picture Statement**: *Violence in Kansas City will be reduced, and communities will feel safer, more connected, and more cohesive.*

 This book outlines key structural obstacles to safety and belonging in Kansas City.
-For each sub-obstacle, it proposes practical solutions and maps real-world organizations already implementing those approaches.
+For each sub-obstacle, it proposes practical solutions and maps real-world programs already implementing those approaches.

 The entire structure follows a radially hierarchical model with five levels: